macCesar/laravel-dropzone-enhanced/README.md

 - **Seamless Integration**: Add a complete image management UI to your models with a single trait and two Blade components.
 - **Standalone & Dependency-Free**: Works out-of-the-box with no need for external libraries like Glide.
 - **Automatic Thumbnail Generation**: Natively processes and creates thumbnails for fast-loading galleries.
-- **Full Management UI**: Includes drag & drop reordering, main image selection, lightbox preview, and secure deletion.
+- **Full Management UI**: Includes drag & drop reordering, main image selection, lightbox preview with navigation, and secure deletion.
 - **Highly Customizable**: Configure everything from image dimensions and quality to storage disks and route middleware.
 - **Smart URL Generation**: Automatic relative URL generation that works consistently across all environments (local, staging, production) without `.env` configuration hassles.
 - **Handy Helpers**: `src`/`srcset` helpers on models and photos (including raw storage paths) for quick, optimized URLs.